 How to develop rules

-Many families find it useful to write down a set of rules about how family members are expected to behave.
+Many families find it helps to write down a set of rules about how family members are expected to behave.
 Writing them down makes them clear, and can also prevent arguments about what is or isn’t allowed.
-Sticking the rules on the fridge, or in another prominent spot, can help younger children be constantly aware of them.
+Sticking the rules on the fridge, or in another prominent spot, can help younger children be aware of them.